maksym-bortin/synthesis/README.md

 # Synthesis
-Synthesis of implamentations for divide-and-conquer specifications
+Synthesis of implementations for divide-and-conquer specifications